MarcelMichau/fake-survey-generator/README.md

 ## How is this thing built?

-There are two main components to FSG:
+There are two main areas in FSG:

 ### Server